Abdullah-Shaikh01/monk-coupons/README.md

      - Repeat up to 2 times if enough items in cart

 4. ✅ **Expiry Check on Coupons**
-   - All coupons include an `expiration_date`, checked before application
+   - All coupons include an `expiration_date`, checked before application and this is either given in the request payload or defaulted to one month from today.

 5. ✅ **Selective Field Updates**
    - Coupon update is type-safe: